-Asterisk next to State Legislature reflects that the hyperlink goes directly to the Senate Education Committee for that state legislature.
-There are normally two education committees, one House of Representatives and one Senate committee per state (exception: Nebraska).
-Instead of hyperlinking to the general legislative body, the hyperlink goes directly to one of the two committees with authority over revision and adoption, will most likely be heard first in these committees prior to going to the full House and Senate for vote.
+\ Asterisk next to State Legislature reflects that the hyperlink goes directly to the Senate There are normally two education committees, one House of Representatives and one Senate committee per state (exception: Nebraska).
+Instead of hyperlinking to the general legislative body, the hyperlink goes directly to one of the two committees with authority over education.
+Education bills, including standards revision and adoption, will most likely be heard first in these committees prior to going to the full House and Senate for vote.